Classifying theory for simplicial parametrized groups: Introduction

 In another direction, again in the case of the trivial bundle of groups $G\times B\to B$, there is the work \cite{BGPT} on crossed complexes.
 In this paper the authors show that there is a bijective correspondence between the set of homotopy classes of maps $[M,BC]$ for $M$ a filtered space and $C$ a crossed complex, and the set of equivalence classes of $C$-valued cocycles on $M$.
 The equivalence relation considered in \cite{BGPT} arises from the structure of $M$ as a filtered space and it is not clear how this relates to the simplicial homotopy relation on simplicial maps.

 Our proof of Theorem~\ref{main result} is a substantial generalization of the methods of \cite{Baez-St}.
-We relate the non abelian cohomology set $H(B,G)$ to the ordinary non abelian cohomology $\check{H}^1(B,|G|)$ by constructing a simplicial group $|\Dec\, G|$ in $\cK/B$ together with homomorphisms $|G| \leftarrow |\Dec\, G|\to G$ which give us a means to compare $G$ and $|G|$ through the intermediate group $|\Dec\, G|$.
-The simplicial group $|\Dec\, G|$ is the fiberwise geometric realization of the bisimplicial group $\Dec\, G$ in $\cK/B$ constructed from $G$ using Illusie's total d\'{e}calage functor \cite{Illusie2}.
+We relate the non abelian cohomology set $H(B,G)$ to the ordinary non abelian cohomology $\check{H}^1(B,|G|)$ by constructing a simplicial group $|\Dec\, G|$ in $\cK_{/B}$ together with homomorphisms $|G| \leftarrow |\Dec\, G|\to G$ which give us a means to compare $G$ and $|G|$ through the intermediate group $|\Dec\, G|$.
+The simplicial group $|\Dec\, G|$ is the fiberwise geometric realization of the bisimplicial group $\Dec\, G$ in $\cK_{/B}$ constructed from $G$ using Illusie's total d\'{e}calage functor \cite{Illusie2}.
 The bisimplicial group $\Dec\, G$ also plays a prominent role in Porter's work \cite{Porter} on $n$-types.
-We then prove that these maps induce isomorphisms $H(B,|\Dec\, G|)\cong \check{H}^1(B,|G|)$ and $H(B,|\Dec\, G|)\cong H(B,G)$.
+By applying the classifying space functor $\Wbar$ to the diagram of groups above, we obtain a diagram